-&lt;sup>16 The School Admissions (Infant Class Sizes) (England) Regulations 2012.
+19 The School Admissions (Infant Class Sizes) (England) Regulations 2012.

-&lt;sup>17 As defined in Section 4 of the School Standards and Framework Act 1998.
+20 As defined in section 4 of the School Standards and Framework Act 1998.

-&lt;sup>18 See paragraph 2.15 of the School Admissions Code.
+21 See paragraph 2.16 of the School Admissions Code.

-&lt;sup>19 The procedure for determining infant class size appeals has been considered by the Court of Appeal and High Court in a number of cases: R v London Borough of Richmond ex parte JC [2001] ELR 21, CA; The School Admission Appeals Panel for the London Borough of Hounslow v The Mayor and Burgesses of the London Borough of Hounslow [2002] EWCA Civ 900; R (on the application of South Gloucestershire Local Education Authority) v South Gloucestershire Schools Appeal Panel [2001] EWHC Admin 732; and R (K and S) v Admissions Appeal Panel of Cardiff County Council and Cardiff County Council [2003] EWHC 436 (Admin).
+22 The procedure for determining infant class size appeals has been considered by the Court of Appeal and High Court in a number of cases: R v London Borough of Richmond ex parte JC [2001] ELR 21, CA; The School Admission Appeals Panel for the London Borough of Hounslow v The Mayor and Burgesses of the London Borough of Hounslow [2002] EWCA Civ 900; R (on the application of South Gloucestershire Local Education Authority) v South Gloucestershire Schools Appeal Panel [2001] EWHC Admin 732; and R (K and S) v Admissions Appeal Panel of Cardiff County Council and Cardiff County Council [2003] EWHC 436 (Admin).

-class size limit; or

-- b) it finds that the admission arrangements did not comply with admissions law or were not correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - c) it decides that the decision to refuse admission was not one which a reasonable admission authority would have made in the circumstances of the case.

-4.7 In multiple appeals where a number of children would have been offered a place under paragraph 4.6 above, and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage.

-4.8 The panel must dismiss the appeal at the first stage where:

-- a) it finds that the admission arrangements did comply with admissions law and were correctly and impartially applied; or - b) it finds that the admission arrangements did not comply with admissions law or were not correctly and impartially applied but that, if they had complied and had been correctly and impartially applied, the child would not have been offered a place;
+- d) whether the decision to refuse admission was one which a reasonable admission authority would have made in the circumstances of the case. - 4.5 The panel must immediately refer to the local authority and the admission authority (if the appeal is for a school that is its own admission authority) any aspects of the admission arrangements it identifies as unlawful. - 4.6 The panel may only uphold the appeal at the first stage where: - a) it finds that the admission of additional children would not breach the infant class size limit: or - b) it finds that the admission arrangements did not comply with admissions law or were not correctly and impartially applied and the child would have been offered a place if the arrangements had complied or had been correctly and impartially applied; or - c) it decides that the decision to refuse admission was not one which a reasonable admission authority would have made in the circumstances of the case. - 4.7 In multiple appeals where a number of children would have been offered a place under paragraph 4.6 above, and to admit that number would seriously prejudice the provision of efficient education or efficient use of resources, the panel must proceed to the second stage. - 4.8 The panel must dismiss the appeal at the first stage where: - a) it finds that the admission arrangements did comply with admissions law and were correctly and impartially applied; or - it finds that the admission arrangements did not comply with admissions law or were not correctly and impartially applied but that, if they had complied and had been correctly and impartially applied, the child would not have been offered a place;